-Contains a string of USASCII characters that identify the catalog file to the system.
-This string must be terminated by any USASCII special character except a slash or a period.

-The first word of this two-word array contains the error number.
-The second word is reserved and always contains zero.
-If the call is successful, both words contain zero.

-Error # Meaning

-1 Open failed on catalog file.

-2 Could not access catalog file.

-3 File specified is not a GENCAT formatted catalog.

-100 Internal message facility error.
+formaldesignator g of USASCII characters that identify the catalog file to the ring must be terminated by any USASCII special character error of this two-word array contains the error number.
+The reserved and always contains zero.
+If the call is successful, Error # Meaning 1 2 3 100 Open failed on catalog file.
+Could not access catalog file.
+File specified is not a GENCAT formatted catalog.
+Internal message facility error.